ESMValGroup/ESMValCore/doc/quickstart/configure.rst

   presence of any potential old configuration files.
   Support for the deprecated configuration will be removed in version 2.14.0.

-To get a copy of the default configuration file, you can run
+The minimal required configuration for the tool is that you configure where it can find :ref:`input data <config-data-sources>`.
+In addition to that, you may copy the default configuration file with :ref:`top level options <config_options>`

 .. code-block:: bash

-  esmvaltool config get_config_user --path=/target/file.yml
+  esmvaltool config get_config_user

-If the option ``--path`` is omitted, the file will be copied to ``~/.config/esmvaltool/config-user.yml``.
+and tailor for your system.

 Command line arguments
 ----------------------